-Pedestrian and bicycle levels of service were analyzed at five locations along Ontario County Road 16.
-This includes Ashton Place, German Brothers, Wells Curtice to north of Foster, Onanda Park, and East of Seneca Point.
-Appendix C shows the results and provides additional information about the PLOS and BLOS models.
+Pedestrian and bicycle levels of service were analyzed at five locations along CR 16.
+This includes roadway intersections with Ashton Place, German Brothers, Wells Curtice to north of Foster, Onanda Park, and East of Seneca Point.

-Ontario County Road 16 currently provides a range of pedestrian conditions from 3.32 to 4.00, which correspond to pedestrian levels of service C to D.
+CR 16 currently provides a range of bicycling conditions from 0.00 to 2.18, which correspond to bicycle levels of service A to B.

-Ontario County Road 16 currently provides a range of bicycling conditions from 0.00 to 2.18, which correspond to bicycle levels of service A to B.
+CR 16 currently provides a range of pedestrian conditions from 3.32 to 4.00, which correspond to pedestrian levels of service C to D.